GamesCreed

 We’re back in an age when single-player games are very fashionable again, and lots of strategy games tick this box.
 They can also be played online against others—or even in collaborative modes.

-Mastery of complex in-game systems (an economy or morale in a war game are examples) provides a sense of achievement that is hard to replicate in more straightforward game types.
+Mastery of complex in-game systems (an economy or morale in a war game is an example) provides a sense of achievement that is hard to replicate in more straightforward game types.
 Players often find themselves engrossed in fine-tuning their strategies to try to get the best outcomes.
 Sometimes, these smaller changes can make all the difference between being good at a game or just being average.

 Girl Streamer, Strategy Games